SFDO-Community-Sprints/DataGenerationToolkit/README.md

 - Salesforce Liason:
   - Paul Prescod (Salesforce.org)

 We also keep a [complete list of contributors](https://github.com/SFDO-Community-Sprints/DataGenerationToolkit/wiki/Project-Contributors).
+Please add yourself to the list!

 ### Past Project Accomplishments

+- *Between Feb '21 Virtual Sprint and present*
+  - Moved Snowfakery recipe cookbook into an independent, community maintained repo
+  - Designed Meeting in a Box for User Group and Conference presentations on sandbox seeding
+  - Defined use case for seeding a sandbox with a Flow
+  - Scheduled quarterly, public Snowfakery trainings
 - *Between Sept '20 Virtual Sprint and Feb '21 Virtual Sprint*
   - Completed first full draft of Data Generation Guide document; including technical edit
   - Kicked the tires on Snowfakery, for real
   - Made several public presentations
   - Implemented Project Boards to track issues and discussion topics
   - Survived despite pandemic, fascism, etc.
-- *9/23-9/24 Virtual Sprint*
+- *9/23/20-9/24/20 Virtual Sprint*
   - Drafted architecture diagrams for a UI to sit on top of Snowfakery.
 This will be called _Snowmakery!_ There are two proof of concepts that have been initiated.
 One is inside of the org, the other is in Heroku.
   - Analyzed survey data from 75 community members; updated relevant Personas based on survey insights
   - Established document outline and Admin Story for documentation project that describes how to Generate Data and Move Data between orgs
   - Documented limitations and considerations for Partial Data sampling algorithm and manual steps, third party apps, and code for creating mock data records
   - Documented steps for an Admin-audience to use CCI to move data records from one Dev Sandbox to another Dev Sandbox (or any two persistent orgs)
   - QA-ed documentation steps for CCI steps (referenced above)
-- *3/31 -> 4/1 virtual sprint*
+- *3/31/20 -> 4/1/20 virtual sprint*
   - Determined that Snowfakery accomplishes many of the original requirements brainstormed at the Philly Sprint (fall 2019) (namely: ability to generate mock data with related tables, random names and values, standard and custom objects, datasets of any size/scale, ability to populate Salesforce orgs)
   - Socialized Snowfakery to community members
   - Onboarded project leadership from multiple orgs and began application for inclusion in Open Source Commons program